brettz9/webappfind/README-old.md

 ## Instructions

-Note that you must first install the Firefox add-on (the XPI file) so that the following steps will work (the add-on has not yet been submitted to the Addons site, so for now, you will have to either build the XPI from source or use the pre-built XPI included with the repository).
+Note that you must first install the WebExtensions add-on so that the following steps will work (the add-on has not yet been submitted to the Addons site, so for now, you will have to either build from source or use the pre-built XPI included with the repository).

 1. Right-click on a file.